 We also took a 2 hour volvo tour of the local area with the lovely Vasilis, he was so informative and full of interesting facts about the area; the volvo tour was definitely worth doing!
 We saw different kinds of olive trees, saw how they make pine honey from the trees, learnt about the local area, enjoyed a chilled glass of bubbly on a hill top and learnt about the many Greek saint’s.

 Day to day life is so busy for us that we don’t tend to like doing much when on holiday but one thing we always do religiously is get a massage, so of course we spent a very chilled afternoon at the D Spa being pampered!
-I had a back, neck and scalp massage and Mr R opted for the Indian head – both of which were sensational.
+I had a back, neck and scalp massage which was sensational.
 Even the decor in the spa was amazing, they had a water wall to divide the entrance from the relaxation room and of course more calming neutrals to create a luxurious atmosphere (whoever designed this place is my interior decor guru!).
 The Sani app included the latest spa offers too which was handy and a menu of all of their treatments.

 Each week they held a white party overlooking the sea and decorated the entire bar with hundreds of candles and pretty lights creating a stunning evening with music and cocktails flowing!
 I loved how everyone got into the spirit of it and wore lots of white too – we were there across two white nights during our stay.